abhipshabhatta/context-api/README.md

 ## Instructions

-Fork the repo and provide the necessary code so that whenever the button is clicked, the count stored in the Counter Context is updated and shown in the other components
+Fork the repo and provide the necessary code so that whenever the button is clicked, the count stored in the Counter Context is updated and shown in the other components.